Metro Vancouver transit strike: 6 SeaBus sailings cancelled during evening commute

 Published Monday, November 4, 2019 8:19AM PST

-VANCOUVER - A representative of Metro Vancouver's mayors is urging both parties involved in an ongoing transit strike to come back to the table.
+So far, job action has involved bus drivers not wearing uniforms and a ban on overtime for maintenance workers.
+Gavin McGarrigle with Unifor said unless something changes, their action will eventually escalate.

+“(One) of the next phases that we’re looking at is an overtime ban for the operators.
+Our calculations are that will take out about 10 to 15 per cent of the system right away,” McGarrigle said.

-Jonathan Cote, chair of the mayors' council and mayor of New Westminster, spoke to media after it was announced that another six SeaBus sailings were cancelled on Monday.
+Jonathan Cote, chair of the mayors' council and mayor of New Westminster, urged both sides to return to the table while speaking to media Monday morning, after it was announced that another six SeaBus sailings were cancelled.

-At a news conference Monday morning, Cote said he believes operators deserve a fair settlement, but that he was disappointed to hear that Unifor suggested a scale back of transit expansion plans to make up some of the gap.
+Cote said he believes operators deserve a fair settlement, but that he disagreed with Unifor's suggestion to scale back transit expansion plans to make up some of the gap.

 "At a time when we are seeing record transit ridership growth in the region, at a time when us as a region are trying to deal with a climate emergency, and at a time when road congestion is such an important (issue), now is not the time to be talking about scaling back our plans to improve bus and transit service," he said.